High Performance Programme - Music

-Cheadle Hulme School offers a small number of scholarships each year in recognition of outstanding performance or potential in a given area.
-Scholarships are non-means tested and offer a discount of up to 25% of the annual school fee.
+Cheadle Hulme School offers a small number of students a reduction on fees each year in recognition of outstanding performance or potential in a given area and these students are invoted to take part on our High Performance Programmes.
+These opportunities are non-means tested and offer a discount of up to 25% of the annual school fee.
 All awards are made at the discretion of the Governing Body.

-A Music Scholarship is awarded to a pupil who demonstrates outstanding potential in one or more musical instruments/voice.
+CHS's High Performance Programme in Music is awarded to any pupil who demonstrates outstanding potential in one or more musical instruments/voice.

 High Performance Programme - Music: